Diplomacy in Chile: Implementing Public Diplomacy

 The problem with Turkey is that it refuses to officially recognise Cyprus as a nation and I would like to remind you that Cyprus has been a member of the EU since 2004.
 Turkey's non-recognition of Cyprus has led to complications within the Customs Union because under this agreement which Turkey has already signed, Turkey is obliged to open its ports to Cypriot planes and vessels.
 I think the European Union will certainly benefit from Turkey as a member especially in light of the economic crisis - Turkey has an accelerated rate of economic development and can drive economic growth for the EU in whole, particularly after the financial crash of Ireland and Greece, but the EU cannot and will not accept Turkey if it continues to ignore Cyprus.

-My company, Grassroot Diplomat, recognises and understands the gap between civil society and political leaders, and as a political consultation group, we provide recommendations to diplomats, governments, non-government organisations and individuals on how to strengthen their mission, better reach their target audience and build partnerships in closing the communication gap.
-We help groups and individuals who are looking to reach high level decision makers and institutions like the United Nations to develop their project, particularly with those working in policy and grassroots projects.
-Political systems urgently requires deep transformation and Grassroot Diplomat aims to deliver solutions in partnering non-government groups with official government bodies and be open to public diplomacy avenues.
+My company, Grassroot Diplomat, recognises and understands the gap between civil society and its governments, and as a diplomatic consultancy we provide practical actions for diplomats, governments, non-government organisations and individuals on how to strengthen their mission, better reach their target audience and build partnerships in closing the communication gap.
+We help groups and individuals who are looking to reach high-level decision-makers and institutions like the United Nations to develop their project, break national stereotypes, and be a positive representation of their countries.

-TRF: Not all of the projects that Grassroot Diplomat takes on can be taken seriously by leading multilateral organisations, not because the project isn’t important but it is a matter of prioritisation.
-One day climate change may be the most important political agenda, which will be great for an organisation looking to grow its project on algae biodiversity for example, but if the political agenda should suddenly shift to the economic crisis this will threaten the relevance of the biodiversity project.
-The way I like to tackle such risks is to find direct links to current political agendas to ensure that the projects we work on for clients are as close to being relevant to the current political agenda as possible so that our clients are moving forward with their project and are able to find at least one influential decision-maker who will consider looking at their project in more detail.
+We don't usually work on a specific area of policy but work around issues on the basis that it is a positive form of communication between governments and its stakeholders.
+Not projects taken on by Grassroot Diplomat can be prioritised by leading multilateral organisations because not all issues make it to the top of their agendas.
+One day, climate change may be the most important political agenda, which will be great for an organisation looking to grow its project on algae biodiversity for example, but if the political agenda should suddenly shift to the economic crisis this will threaten the relevance of the biodiversity project.
+The way I like to tackle such risks is to find direct links to current international affairs agendas to ensure that the projects we work on for clients are as close to being relevant to the current political climate so that we are moving forward at all times.

-I understand that there is always going to be conflicts of interests in what we do, and I am not going to pretend that it is easy to bridge the gap between civil society and political leaders but as long as we try hard in making this a reality for our clients, we will continue to achieve our mission in bridging that communication gap.
+I understand that there is always going to be conflicts of interests in what we do, and I am not going to pretend that it is easy to bridge the gap between governments and their people, but so long as we try hard in making this a reality, we will continue to achieve our mission in bridging that communication gap.